 Low-income households that apply and qualify will receive an OESP credit on electricity bills.
 The credit amount will be based on the number of people living in the home and their total household income.
 For some consumers, the need to use more electricity is unavoidable.
 They may receive a higher level of assistance.
 These are people who rely on electric heat or medical devices as well as First Nation and Métis consumers.

-The program, designed and implemented by the OEB, will come into effect on January 1, 2016.
-Applications will be accepted beginning fall 2015.
+The program, designed and implemented by the OEB, came into effect on January 1, 2016.
 Consumers can apply online or with the assistance of local intake agency partners, including Low-Income Energy Assistance Program Emergency Financial Assistance intake agencies.

 If you have completed your income tax in the past two years and you have the internet and a printer, you can apply from home.
 Go to www.ontarioelectricitysupport.ca to apply.